-A widow(er) must furnish proof of age, proof of marriage and proof of the employee's death.
-A surviving divorced spouse must furnish proof of divorce from the employee.
-If applying for a disability annuity, the widow(er) must also provide supporting medical evidence.
-A parent must furnish proof of relationship to the employee and proof of support from the employee.

-■ If children are eligible for benefits, proof of the relationship and age of each child is needed.
-If a child is over age 18 and disabled, supporting medical evidence is required.
-Eighteen-year-old students must provide proof of full-time elementary or high school attendance.
-A stepchild of the employee must furnish proof of dependency on the employee.
+- " A widow(er) must furnish proof of age, proof of marriage, and proof of the employee's death. - " A surviving divorced spouse must furnish proof of divorce from the employee. - " If applying for a disability annuity, the widow(er) must also provide supporting medical evidence. - " A parent must furnish proof of relationship to the employee and proof of support from the employee. - " For eligible children, proof of the relationship and age of each child is needed.
+Supporting medical evidence is required if a child is over age 18 and disabled.
+Proof of full-time elementary or high school attendance is needed for eighteen-year-old students.
+The employee's stepchildren must furnish proof of their dependency on the employee.

 Retroactivity of a survivor annuity application is 1 year for disabled widow(er)s and 6 months for full retirement age widow(er)s, mothers (fathers), children, and parents.
-Retroactivity for widow(er)s ages 60-61 is 6 months if it does not increase the age reduction, although this does not apply to surviving divorced spouses or remarried widow(er)s.
+For widow(er)s between ages 60-61, retroactivity is 6 months if it does not increase the age reduction, although this does not apply to surviving divorced spouses or remarried widow(er)s.
 Otherwise, there is generally no retroactivity for reduced age widow(er)s' annuities.
 Lump-sum death benefit applications must be filed within 2 years after the death of the employee.
 There is no time limit on filing for a residual payment.